-Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 1 CDBG Subcommittee Meeting on 3/14/16; Posted on City website; Posted in conspicuous place Non-targeted/broad community 2 Council Members; 2 Voting members of the Community Advisory Commission -2 Council Members-2 Voting Members of the CAC-3 City Staff-1 member of the public The HUD formula used to calculate the funding caps for each category was explained to the member of the public that attended the meeting to help with understanding the amounts being allocated to each subrecipient.
-The member of the public commented that the meeting was very informative.
+Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 1 CDBG Subcommittee Meeting on 3/5/18; Posted on City website; Posted in conspicuous place Non- targeted/broad community 2 Council Members; 2 Voting members of the Community Advisory Commission -2 Council Members-2 Voting Members of the CAC-2 City Staff.
+No comments received.
 Not applicable. ci.pittsburg.c a.us - Calendar Section

-Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 2 Public Hearing Non- targeted/broad community City Council Members, staff and the public attended.
-There were no comments received.
+Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 2 1 st Public Hearing was held on 4/16/18.
+Non- targeted/broad community City Council Members, staff and the public attended.
+1st Public Hearing - Mark Linde, Pittsburg resident, commented that he was concerned with the amount of funding some of the non-profits were receiving.
+Not applicable. ci.pittsburg.c a.us - Agenda Section 3 2 nd Public Hearing will be on 6/18/18 Non- targeted/broad community City Council Members, staff and the public attended.
+No public comments.
 Not applicable. ci.pittsburg.c a.us - Agenda Section